 Asset Inspection App Cuts Workforce Requirement by Half

 UK Power Networks serves over eight million customers in the Greater London and south east areas.
 This large customer base depends on safe, reliable electric service.
 Recurring fires in underground cable pits posed a public hazard and caused power outages.
 The utility contracted Black & Veatch to rapidly inspect its facilities.
-Collector for ArcGIS enabled fast and accurate inspections and provided actionable data to help ensure the public's safety.
+ArcGIS Collector enabled fast and accurate inspections and provided actionable data to help ensure the public's safety.

 Industry - Electric & Gas